Annaly Capital Management (NLY)

 Annaly Capital Management Quarterly Tangible Book Value per Share

-Over the next 12 months, Consensus estimates call for Annaly Capital Management’s TBVPS to shrink by 4.6% to $19.05, a sour projection.
+Over the next 12 months, Consensus estimates call for Annaly Capital Management’s TBVPS to remain flat at roughly $20.33, a disappointing projection.

 8. Return on Equity

-9. Key Takeaways from Annaly Capital Management’s Q3 Results
+9. Key Takeaways from Annaly Capital Management’s Q4 Results

 10. Is Now The Time To Buy Annaly Capital Management?

 Annaly Capital Management’s P/B ratio based on the next 12 months is 1.2x.
-This valuation tells us a lot of optimism is priced in - we think other companies feature superior fundamentals at the moment.
+While this valuation is reasonable, we don’t see a big opportunity at the moment.
+There are better investments elsewhere.

-Wall Street analysts have a consensus one-year price target of $22.10 on the company (compared to the current share price of $22.82), implying they don’t see much short-term potential in Annaly Capital Management.
+Wall Street analysts have a consensus one-year price target of $23.52 on the company (compared to the current share price of $24.38).